aky75/CA683-Data-Analytics/README.md

-Implementation of Naive Bayes classifiers for Quora insincere question classification using sklearn.
+Quora insincere question classification using Supervised Learning (sklearn) and NLP.